amnweb/SpaceBox-UI-Enhancer/README.md

 A simple and lightweight UI enhancer for VSCode, providing enhanced customization of the VSCode UI.
 Features animations, blur effects, and more.
 Works best with the [SpaceBox Theme](https://marketplace.visualstudio.com/items?itemName=SpaceBox.spacebox-theme).

 > [!NOTE]
 >"Some features are disabled because of VS Code bugs.
-Blur does not work for now.
+Blur is disabled by default.
 This extension uses backdrop-filter for blurring menus, while VSCode has some strange bugs and incompatibility with backdrop filter, I decided to disable this function for now.
 Here is what happened with font in editor and UI when backdrop filter is inside VSCode.
-This bug has already been reported; I hope they will fix it soon."
+This bug has already been reported, I hope they will fix it soon.
+Also, since this extension supports importing custom CSS, you can easily enable blur if you want to test."

 <img src="https://i.imgur.com/v6Uvqf3.gif" />